ekoindia/eko-developer-docs/README.md

 ### Redocusaurus (Redoc + Docusaurus)

-See this link: https://gist.github.com/rohit-gohri/b1a19f37702cfe4a6c5a47933a11785b to see how to import Redoc into a react component and pass in a yaml/json OpenAPI doc
+This link (https://gist.github.com/rohit-gohri/b1a19f37702cfe4a6c5a47933a11785b) shows how to import Redoc into a react component and pass in a yaml/json OpenAPI doc

+Also, redoc.css is used to ensure the API Docs has the same css styles as the rest of the docusaurus pages